Citharomangelia townsendi

 Citharomangelia townsendi is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies attains 13 mm, its diameter 3.8 mm.

 (Original description) The elongate-fusiform shell approaches in form the European Mangelia attenuata (Montagu, 1803), but it is larger, the elongate spire proportionately longer, whilst the whorls are slightly shouldered.
-The transverse striae are very fine, and the longitudinal ribs regular and rounded.
+The transverse striae are very fine, and the longitudinal ribs are regular and rounded.
 The colour is yellowish white, suffused with greyish green, with transverse lines of light brown, and a dark brown band, interrupted by the ribs, at the angle of the whorls, and another near the base of the body-whorl.
 The aperture is oblong and very narrow.
 The outer lip is acute and incrassate.

 Distribution

-This marine species occurs off Pakistan and West India.
+This marine species occurs off Pakistan and West India, India.